Back Up, Restore, Migrate¶

 approximate size of the backup file (since the majority of the backup

-archive is the stored submissions), and you can use Tails’ Disks
+archive is the stored submissions), and Tails’ Disks utility to

 First, verify that your Admin Workstation is able to run Ansible and connect to the SecureDrop servers.